our work

 • Unequal gender relations.

 Farmers participating in the project will have access to high-quality agricultural inputs.
-They will also have access to credit through the RuSACCOs which will allow them to invest in these inputs or in livestock such cows, goats, and poultry.
+They will also have access to credit through the RuSACCOs which allow will them to invest in these inputs or in livestock such as cows, goats, and poultry.

 TO CONTACT US ABOUT OUR WORK IN Ethiopia: